From prenatal to postpartum, your benefits are designed to support you through each stage of your pregnancy.

 |Postpartum care||$0 copay*||$0 copay||$0 copay|

-We also provide benefits to cover up to four visits per year in full to treat depression associated with pregnancy (including depression during pregnancy, postpartum depression or both) when you use a Preferred provider.
+We also provide benefits to cover up to eight visits per year in full to treat depression associated with pregnancy (including depression during pregnancy, postpartum depression or both) when you use a Preferred provider.

 These programs and resources can help you and your baby stay healthy every step of the way.